 Perhaps the most common language associations made with left-handedness are sinister (Latin) and gauche (French).
 Other international synonyms for “left” include Sanskrit’s “wicked” and Chinese’s “wrong.”
 Meanwhile, “right” has more “righteous” connotations.
 Droit means both “right” and “law” in French; maladroit, a French synonym for gauche, literally translates into “bad at law.”
 (I knew my eight years studying French would count for something!)
 In English, both words mean “awkward.”
 In Hebrew, se’mol (שְׂמֹאול)—“left side”—comes from Samael, the “Angel of Death” and “Prince of Demons,” who, according to the Talmud, sits on God’s left.
 But aren’t things like that the very thinking behind superstitions?

 No one ever grabbed crayons out of my hand or reacted to my left-handedness by declaring, “I saw Ashley Jacobs with the devil!”
 (What is this, “The Crucible”?)
-The same, however, cannot be said for my boyfriend, whose Catholic paternal grandmother told his parents to tie his left hand behind his back.
+The same, however, cannot be said for a left-handed ex-boyfriend, whose Catholic grandmother tried convincing his parents to tie his hand behind his back.
 Throwing spilled salt over your left shoulder is supposed to blind the evil spirits that wait there.
 The devil has typically been depicted as a lefty in art.
 Pop culture is also guilty!
 As JewishBoston’s authority on Harry Potter, I’d be remiss if I didn’t point out how Lord Voldemort puts the Dark Mark (a skull with a serpent coming out of its mouth) on every Death Eater’s left arm.

 As has become the case when I come up with content ideas for JewishBoston, I decided to look at how Judaism views something I only think about when the comparison is forced in front of me.
 In the face of the archaic and widespread “left is evil” notion, I found Judaism’s emphasis is on balance and strength.